 Individual Choices and Individual Accommodation

-Even though there are disadvantages of elderly people living at home alone, some people find that their independence is more important to them than any disadvantages.
+Even though there are disadvantages of elderly people living at home alone, some people find their independence is more important to them than any disadvantages.
 With appropriate assistance from family and friends, and with the use of assistive devices, many seniors are able to live alone even into their eighties and nineties.